-A child’s brain is develops at an alarming rate and that it needs to be constantly stimulated and actively engaged.
+A child’s brain develops at an alarming rate and it needs to be constantly stimulated and actively engaged.

-I came across this ebook from Flintobox titled Brain Development Secrets of Your Child, which talks about how your child’s brain develops at various stages and also provides an insight into how you can keep your child meaningfully engaged at each stage.
+I came across this ebook titled Brain Development Secrets of Your Child, which talks about how your child’s brain develops at various stages and also provides insight into how you can keep your child meaningfully engaged at each stage.

 Early childhood experiences are important for a child’s holistic growth.
 And, as parents, we play a vital role in shaping them.
 Gadgets and screen time are no substitutes for spending time spent with a child.
 To nurture the child, it is important to bond with them.

 After all, to a child, love is spelled time.